Are Etsy ads worth it?

-When you start advertising and run ads on Etsy, some will naturally perform better than others.
-You can boost sales by spending more on higher-performing ads.
+When you run ads on Etsy, some will naturally perform better than others.
+You can boost ad sales by spending more on higher-performing ads.

 The maximum daily budget for Etsy ads is $25.
 You can transfer the daily budget from low or non-performing ads to high-performing ones.

 Freshness matters when running ads.
-Etsy ads decay over time as more people see your promoted listings.
+Etsy ads decay over time as more people see them.
 As such, shop owners like you should always advertise new listings.

-Give advertised listings a facelift by changing the images or titles when running onsite ads.
+When running onsite ads, give advertised listings a facelift by changing the images or titles.

 A high return on your ad spend depends on how well you optimize your promoted listing’s image and title.
 Ensure your listing attracts people to visit your shop.